scipion-em/docs/docs/user/tutorials/modelBuilding/a060-ccp4Refmac.rst

          and calculated structure factor amplitudes, taking into account only reflections included in the refinement process.

-      -  Cruickshank’s for coordinate error: Diffraction precision index, useful to estimate atomic placement precision.
-This factor is a function of the number of atoms and reflections included in the refinement, of the overall , of the maximum resolutions of reflections included in the refinement, as well as the completeness of the observed data.
+      -  Cruickshank’s *DPI* for coordinate error: Diffraction precision index, useful to estimate atomic placement precision.
+This factor is a function of the number of atoms and reflections included in the refinement, of the overall *R factor*, of the maximum resolutions of reflections included in the refinement, as well as the completeness of the observed data.

       -  Overall figure of merit: :math:`Cosine` of the error of phases in radians; 1 indicates no error.

-      -  based su of positional parameters: Comprehensive standard uncertainties of positional parameters based on the maximum likelihood function.
+      -  *ML* based su of positional parameters: Comprehensive standard uncertainties of positional parameters based on the maximum likelihood function.

-      -  based su of thermal parameters: Comprehensive standard uncertainties of thermal parameters (B values) based on the maximum likelihood function.
+      -  *ML* based su of thermal parameters: Comprehensive standard uncertainties of thermal parameters (B values) based on the maximum likelihood function.

-   -  vs. iteration: Plot to visualize and regarding iterations ():
+   -  *R factor* vs. iteration: Plot to visualize *R factor* and *R factor free* regarding iterations ():

       .. figure:: Images_appendix/Fig133.pdf
-         :alt: Protocol . vs. cycle plot.
+         :alt: Protocol . *R factor* vs. cycle plot.
          :name: fig:app_protocol_refmac_8
          :width: 50.0%

-         Protocol . vs. cycle plot.
+         Protocol . *R factor* vs. cycle plot.

-   -  vs. iteration: Plot to visualize Figure Of Merit regarding iterations ():
+   -  *FOM* vs. iteration: Plot to visualize Figure Of Merit regarding iterations ():

       .. figure:: Images_appendix/Fig134.pdf
-         :alt: Protocol . vs. cycle plot.
+         :alt: Protocol . *Figure Of Merit* vs. cycle plot.
          :name: fig:app_protocol_refmac_9
          :width: 50.0%

-         Protocol . vs. cycle plot.
+         Protocol . *Figure Of Merit* vs. cycle plot.

-   -  vs. iteration: Plot to visualize the log(Likelihood) regarding iterations.
+   -  *-LL* vs. iteration: Plot to visualize the log(Likelihood) regarding iterations.
 Likelihood indicates the probability of a refined model, given the specific observed data ():

       .. figure:: Images_appendix/Fig135.pdf
          :alt: Protocol . log(Likelihood) vs. cycle plot.